The Toowoomba Chronicle: History

 The Darling Downs Gazette, founded at Drayton by Arthur Sidney Lyon, began publication in a wooden shanty on 10 June 1858.
 It moved to the burgeoning town of Toowoomba and merged with The Chronicle in 1922.
 The Chronicle, founded by Darius Hunt, began as a fourpenny weekly on 4 July 1861 in a coachbuilder's shop in James Street.
 On 4 February 1876, William Henry Groom became sole proprietor, beginning nearly half a century of family control of a newspaper that he transformed into a powerful and persuasive political weapon.

 Archibald Meston was one of the editors.

 In 1922 the Dunn family acquired the Gazette and the two newspapers were amalgamated as the Toowoomba Chronicle and Darling Downs Gazette.
 The combined newspaper was published first on 2 October 1922.
 On 20 October 1969 The Chronicle format was changed from broadsheet to tabloid.
 The Chronicle and the Downs Star merged on 1 October 1970 under a new company Toowoomba Newspapers Pty Ltd. The newspaper was relaunched as Toowoomba's Mail in September 2003.

 In 1988, Australian Provincial Newspapers Ltd (APN) acquired a 50% share in Toowoomba Newspapers.

-Notable Breaking Stories
+Notable breaking stories

 Encores owner named in alleged sex scandal

 The Toowoomba Chronicle reported on breakthrough claims regarding a previous Toowoomba Grammar School teacher’s relationship with her student.
 The alleged private school sex scandal was identified between a prominent teacher and business woman, and former student.
 The student alleged that this long-running sexual relationship started when he was thirteen years old and the teacher was 29.
 Whilst the teacher has denied these claims, she was sued for more than $1 million and private notes between the pair were used in court as evidence.